mjd-tech/Media-Server/3-usb-drive.md

 ```

 NOTE:
+- x-systemd.device-timeout: this defaults to 90 seconds (too long).
+- 15 sec should be long enough for drive to spin up. adjust if needed.
 - Do NOT chown or chmod /mnt/usb1 if the drive is not mounted.
 - This won't do anything useful.
 - The mount point's properties disappear when something is mounted to it, and is replaced with the